FCY: how did open market behave after Exchange Companies lifted the price cap

 Pakistan is currently witnessing a massive volume of foreign currency changing hands in the unrecognised informal ‘black/grey’ market, instead of the open market.

-The third market is the inter-bank: where the rupee depreciated for the 26th straight session on Wednesday.
+The third market is the inter-bank: where the rupee depreciated for the 26th straight session against the USD on Wednesday.
 However, many believe this market too, is not reflecting the true value of the rupee in the face of massive economic distress in Pakistan.

+All three markets have existed in Pakistan, but of late, the gap has considerably widened among them.

+The inter-bank rate for the US dollar has hovered around 230, the open-market’s has been around 240, but the grey/black market (where trades are actually taking place) has seen exchanges happen in the range of 250-270 (official rates are obviously not available so Business Recorder has relied on customers’ accounts).

 Recently, SBP Governor Jameel Ahmad also admitted that the grey market for foreign exchange is thriving because of speculators.